TheP6/ProbationTaskContactList/README.md

  I must ditch most of the capabilities of Yii2 and rewrite or write completely new components and libraries, maybe install 3rd party libraries and make them work in Yii2.
 Each approach would take a ton of time, which I don't have at the moment.
  So I finished the task using Yii2 structure as it is documented.

-Validation messages are general, no way to tell which input is the problem, because I at least for now can't figure out how to put array of error messages into HttpException and force Yii2 to output it as intended.

 ##Goals:
  * Create simple rest-api which will manage personal phonebook for each user